Book Spine Poetry Contest

-Celebrate TLM with book spine poetry by creating your own poetry using titles of books from your library.
+Celebrate Theological Libraries Month (TLM) with book spine poetry by creating your own poetry using titles of books from your library.

 Encourage students and/or patrons to create poetry using the titles of books from the library and snap a photo.
 Post the photo to Twitter or Facebook using #TLM2014.
 Be sure to tag @yourATLA on Twitter or our Facebook so you can be entered into the contest.

 Thank you to all who participated in the Book Spine Poetry Contest!

 Southwestern Baptist Theological Seminary - Craig Kubic

 Learning Mission, Living Mission

 To Serve This Present Age